Go Homemove to the page

 • For medtech and biotech: product, pipeline, and partnership pages.
 B2B healthcare buyers need technical depth — platform architecture, regulatory status, clinical evidence.
 Consumer-facing healthcare templates are structurally inadequate for this audience.

-This is the question every healthcare organisation asks before committing to any non-specialist platform.
-The short answer: Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI) - but most healthcare marketing websites do not need to handle PHI at all.
+Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI) — but most healthcare marketing websites do not need to handle PHI at all.
+A marketing website that showcases services, publishes content, and embeds a booking widget from a compliant third-party system operates outside HIPAA's scope entirely.
+The compliant tool handles patient data; Webflow hosts the public-facing layer.

 Where this becomes a genuine concern is if patient health data passes through Webflow forms directly.
 Do not configure it this way.
 Keep Webflow strictly as your public-facing marketing layer and route all clinical data collection through purpose-built compliant tools.

-Important caveat: HIPAA compliance is a legal matter and requirements vary significantly by organisation type, jurisdiction, data handled, and how third-party integrations are configured.
-The guidance above reflects general principles - not legal advice.
-Verify your specific situation with your compliance team or legal counsel before launching a healthcare site on any platform.
+Important caveat: HIPAA requirements vary significantly by organisation type, jurisdiction, data handled, and how third-party integrations are configured.
+The guidance above reflects general principles — not legal advice.
+Verify your specific setup with your compliance team or legal counsel before launching a healthcare site on any platform.

-The best Webflow templates for healthcare and medtech in 2026
+Which Webflow templates are best for healthcare and medtech in 2026?

 1. Sanaris — Best for healthcare providers and patient-facing medtech